 We started off by making these adorable mummy hot dogs.
 They were so easy and both Grayson and Audrey loved them.

 Simply cut the crescent rolls into strips and wrap each hot dog leaving a small opening for the face.
 Bake them according to the directions on the crescent roll package (about 10 minutes.)
-Then, use the mustard to add two dots for eyes.
+Then, use the mustard to add two dots as eyes.

 The broomsticks are made out of pretzel sticks and string cheese.
 To make these, use half of a pretzel stick and attach 1/3 stick of string cheese.
 Use a knife to create slits on the string cheese to look like the bristles.